 They are part of the items that go into making your brand identity, but only if they embody the core of your business.
 Its values and not just how it looks or sounds.

 Also, the use and consistency in your name, logo, and URL go a long way in helping your content rank high in search engine result pages.
+All these can be addressed in your search engine optimization.

 You can also leverage the personal brands of key employees to strengthen your brand.
 A good example is how Apple, Tesla, Virgin Enterprises all leveraged the personal brands of their founders to enhance their brands.